 Project management software removes this obstacle in the feature request management process.

-Using an open request management tool gives your users an easy way to provide feedback via an intuitive interface.
-On the backend, this robust project management tool collects and organizes all this data into one place where your product management team can keep track of it, prioritize, and update as they work on it.
+Using an open request management tool like Kissflow Project gives your users an easy way to provide feedback via an intuitive interface.
+On the backend, this robust project management tool collects and organizes all this data into one place where your product management team can keep track of it, prioritize, and update it as they work on it.

 3. Keep your customers engaged